Field Operation Cost-Per-Acre Calculator Skip to main content

 Assumptions

-• Depreciation uses straight-line method: (purchase price - salvage value) / years of ownership
+• Depreciation uses a straight-line planning method: (purchase price - salvage value) / years of ownership.

-• Labor cost is a flat hourly rate applied to total field time including turns and adjustments
+• Labor cost is a flat hourly planning rate applied to total field time including turns and adjustments.

 Limitations

-• Does not model variable fuel consumption from changing field conditions (hills, wet spots, varying soil types within a field)
+• Does not model variable fuel consumption from changing field conditions such as hills, wet spots, residue, soil type, or traffic pattern.

-• Wear parts cost is a per-acre estimate that varies significantly with soil type and abrasion — sandy soils wear parts faster
+• Wear parts cost is a user-entered per-acre estimate that can vary materially with soil, residue, abrasion, maintenance, and machine setup.

-• Field efficiency can drop well below ASABE values on small, irregularly shaped fields with frequent turns
+• Field efficiency can fall below preset values on small, irregular, terraced, wet, or obstructed fields with frequent turns.

 References